COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 # Jupyter Notebooks

-This is a quick introduction to Jupyter notebooks.

 <div class="alert alert-success">
 Jupyter notebooks are a way to combine executable code, code outputs, and text into one connected file.
 </div>